 This post contains affiliate links.
 Purchasing through these links provides a small commission to me (at no added cost to you).

 Why Do I Lose My Temper with My Child?

 Let me tell you, you are not alone.
 You’re not crazy.
-It is harder to be patient with kids of any age right now during this pandemic.
-You may find yourself yelling at kids and not understand why.
+It can be very challenging to be patient with kids of any age.
+You may find yourself yelling at your kids and not understand why.
 Parenting without yelling is a goal to move toward but the first step is understanding why you are losing your patience.